Microsoft-Web/WebCampTrainingKit/README.md

 					</tr>
           <tr>
 					   <td rowspan="3"><a href='Presentation/ASPNET-in-Production/ASPNET-in-Production.pptx'>Running, improving and maintaining a site in the real world</a></td>
 					   <td rowspan="3">We've built and deployed a site, but that's the easy part.
 How do we keep it running and make it better?
-We'll see how to leverage Windows Azure to solve three real world challenges: scaling, handling change (without downtime or headaches) and managing multiple environments.</td>
+We'll see how to leverage Microsoft Azure to solve three real world challenges: scaling, handling change (without downtime or headaches) and managing multiple environments.</td>
              <td><a href='Presentation/ASPNET-in-Production/Scaling-a-production-website/DEMO.md'>Scaling a production website</a></td>
 					</tr>
           <tr>
             <td><a href='Presentation/ASPNET-in-Production/Handling-change-EF-migrations/DEMO.md'>Handling change (EF migrations, Deployment rollback)</a></td>
 					</tr>
           <tr>
-             <td><a href='Presentation/ASPNET-in-Production/Windows-Azure-Active-Directory/Demo.md'>WAAD Authentication</a></td>
+             <td><a href='Presentation/ASPNET-in-Production/Azure-Active-Directory/Demo.md'>AAD Authentication</a></td>
 					</tr>
           <tr>
 					   <td><a href='Presentation/Realtime/Realtime.pptx'>Real-time Communications with SignalR</a></td>